lisafast/lacnotredame/Content/about/2022BoardReport.md

 ## Constitution of the meeting - quorum based on registered members

 Lisa Fast, president, opened the meeting.
-By the time of the meeting, 42? members had paid their membership fees.
-XX members joined the online meeting.
+By the time of the meeting, 42 members had paid their membership fees.
+13 members joined the online meeting.
 Quorum requires at least 25% of members be present - so quorum was reached.
 Bylaws require that only members who've paid the $10 fee can vote.

 Move to open the meeting by: Lisa Fast